cilium/cilium/Documentation/operations/upgrade.rst

   The existing Gateway API resources will continue to work as usual, however, it is better to migrate your resources from v1beta1 to v1 for GatewayClass, Gateway and HTTPRoute resources.
+* Config flag ``metrics`` is now parsed as comma-separated list of metrics (no longer space-separated).
+* Config flag ``controller-group-metrics`` is now parsed as comma-separated list of controller groups (no longer space-separated).

 .. _upgrade_cilium_cli_helm_mode: